bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 ```

-Handling this message in the `Update` module implies doing some refactor to some of the code we already have.
+Handling this message in the `Update` module implies doing some minor refactoring to some of the
-The reason is that we want to send both the page and the search while fetching, so let's start by editing the
+code we already have.
+The reason is that we now need to send both the page and the search while
-`Update`:
+fetching, so let's start by editing the Update module:

 ```elm
 -- web/elm/Update.elm